thingsdb/ThingsDocs/v0/content/node-api/new_backup.md

 Restoring from a backup file can be done with either the [restore(..)](../../thingsdb-api/restore) function or by starting the node from a backup file.
 See the [example recovery](#example-recovery) section below on how to start a node from a backup file.

 {{% notice note %}}
-At least **two nodes** are required to create a new backup schedule.
-This is required because ThingsDB needs to enter *away* mode to actually create the backup and this happens only with two or more nodes.
+Before **v0.9.5** it was not possible to schedule a backup when having just a single node.
+The underlying reason for this restriction used to be that a single node will not enter `away` mode which is required for creating a backup.
+A scheduled backup is now the exception for a single to enter `away` mode.
 {{% /notice %}}

 This function does *not* generate an [event](../../overview/events).